 for his ignition of a whole movement of positive psychology with theories on the peak experience, and for his coining the very important concept of FLOW.

-People applying neuroscience for the good of humanity and societal impact, are ultimately what made me enter this multisensory universe to begin with...
+People applying sensory neuroscience for the good of humanity and societal impact, are ultimately what made me enter this multisensory universe to begin with...
 For their perpetual inspiration, I draw on contemporary wizzards such as

 Bessel van der Kolk